kuzeykara/adventofcode2022/README.md

-## My solutions for the Advent of Code 2022 challanges
+## My solutions for the Advent of Code 2022 challenges

 All solutions are written in TypeScript since I am currently learning it.